joshbrucker/discordjs-utils/README.md

 This set of utility functions has to do with managing emojis.

 ### fetch(String)
 Fetching an emoji is easy...
 Until you need to do it with a sharded bot.
 This function takes in an emoji ID and will fetch an emoji, even if that emoji exists in a guild on a different shard.
+Fetched mojis will be cached so that you don't need to constantly make expensive calls across shards for the same emoji.

 ```javascript
 const { emojiUtils } = require("@joshbrucker/discordjs-utils.js");